alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 ## **Why does this feel so complicated?**

-When you start using `Result<E,TErr>` pervasively, it might feel like there are suddenly *many* errors to handle.
+When you start using `Result<T, TErr>` pervasively, it might feel like there are suddenly *many* errors to handle.
 It’s not that you created more failure cases, you’ve simply made existing ones explicit and put them where you can see them.

 In codebases that rely on exceptions (or nulls), failures are often latent: the happy path reads cleanly, but hidden branches can throw at runtime.
 If an exception isn’t caught in just the right place, it bubbles up, crashes the program, or triggers framework‑level behavior you didn’t intend.
 (Or you end up writing defensive `try/catch` blocks around everything.)

-With `Result<E,TErr>`, those same possibilities are part of the type.
+With `Result<T, TErr>`, those same possibilities are part of the type.
 That forces you either to handle them or to propagate them explicitly.
 Yes, this adds some cognitive overhead, but the trade‑off is fewer surprises and clearer control flow.
 Instead of hoping everything works, you design for the cases where it might not.

 ---